mozilla/data-docs/src/concepts/metric_hub.md

 class MH nostyle
 ```

+Available metrics can be found in the [DataHub metrics glossary](https://mozilla.acryl.io/glossaryNode/urn:li:glossaryNode:Metric%20Hub/Contents?is_lineage_mode=false)

 ## Metrics and Statistics

 _Metric_ is a very overloaded term and has different meanings in different parts of our data platform.